brunerd/ljt/README.md

 There are no other input or output options.

+See my blog for articles, examples, and musing on the ljt: https://www.brunerd.com/blog/category/projects/ljt/

 ## Examples
 ```
 #JSON Pointer example, strings are output as text not JSON